mkobayashime/tweetdeck-account-shortcuts/README.md

 ## Further Tips

-Go to [generator-chrome-extension] for further documentation.
+Visit [generator-chrome-extension] for further documentation.

 ## Contribution
 Any kind of contribution would be appreciated!